 Why not use some other book cover templates or software?

 There aren’t many cheap book cover design options… but there are a few.
 It’s possible to buy a template from someone else for as little as $30, or sign up for a book cover design software for about as much.
 Some of them are even pretty good – if what they offer is exactly what your book needs.
 But most come as .psd (Photoshop) files so you’d still need someone to edit them, or else use some new software that you aren’t familiar with, and the majority of their samples really aren’t that great anyway.
 If you need a simple and clean non-fiction book cover, it may be good enough for you.

 But fiction covers are a different story.
 It’s very hard to do them well – there’s so much competition already, you need a truly amazing book cover, not something that’s “good enough.”
 I’m an established designer with a proven track record of successful clients and cover designs that substantially increase sales, and I made these templates in MS Word because I believe indie authors deserve a low-cost (but high-quality) cover design solution.

 How many templates will I get?

 Originally I’d planned to make just 100 templates, but after making 150, I still feel like I’m just starting to get the hang of it.
 I know I can do better, so I’m working on another 150 that will be ready in a couple months.
 A one-time purchase of DIY book covers will make you a member for life, and I’ll let you know when a new package of templates is ready to download.
-(I’ve set up a “member’s area” where you can download new files, watch the training videos, and get the free extra bonuses I plan to surprise you with.)
+(I’ve set up a “member’s area” where you can download new files and get the free extra bonuses I plan to surprise you with.)